hiperwalk/hiperwalk/docs/examples/index.rst

 Examples
 ========

+For examples of the coined model, please refer to `hiperwalk-examples-coined`.

-For examples, please refer to the `examples folder <../../hiperwalk/examples/index>`_.
+For examples of the continuous-time model, please refer to `hiperwalk-examples-continuous_time`.